Axita Cotton Limited Recommends bonus issue in the ratio of 1:3; Company reports PAT of Rs. 3.54 crore in Q1FY25 - www.lokmattimes.com

 Axita Cotton Limited Recommends bonus issue in the ratio of 1:3; Company reports PAT of Rs.
 3.54 crore in Q1FY25

-Ahmedabad (Gujarat) [India], August 12: Axita Cotton Ltd, one of the leading manufacturers of exporters of international quality cotton ...
+PNN Ahmedabad (Gujarat) [India], August 12: Axita Cotton Ltd, one of the leading manufacturers of exporters of international quality ...

 Ahmedabad (Gujarat) [India], August 12: Axita Cotton Ltd, one of the leading manufacturers of exporters of international quality cotton bales, cotton seeds and cotton yarns in India, has recommended issuance of bonus equity shares in the ratio of 1:3 (i.e., 1 bonus equity share of Re.
 1 each for every 3 fully paid-up equity shares as on record date) subject to the approvals from the shareholders.